Printer-friendly version

 4.1 Vice-Chancellor

-1. program development proposals including:
+The Vice-Chancellor approves program development proposals, including:

 4.2 Provost

-4.3 Deputy Vice-Chancellor (External Engagement)
+4.3 Deputy Vice-Chancellor (Academic)

-The Deputy Vice-Chancellor (Academic) makes recommendations to the Vice-Chancellor on proposals referred by the Academic Board for approval and assures they align with the University’s academic and strategic priorities.
+2. The Deputy Vice-Chancellor (Academic) makes recommendations to the Vice-Chancellor on proposals referred by the Academic Board for approval and assures they align with the University’s academic and strategic priorities.

-4.5 Academic Board
+4.4 Academic Board

-4.5.1 Committee for Academic Programs Policy (CAPP)
+4.4.1 Committee for Academic Programs Policy (CAPP)

-2. CAPP has established a number of sub-committees to perform compliance checks of program related changes, including Programs Sub-Committee (PSC) and Coursework Admission Standards Sub-Committee (CASSC).
+2. CAPP has established a number of sub-committees to perform compliance checks of program - related changes, including Programs Sub-Committee (PSC) and Coursework Admission Standards Sub-Committee (CASSC).

-4.6 Faculties
+4.5 Faculties

 1. The Executive Dean is responsible to the Provost and has overall accountability for the administration and quality assurance arrangements of academic programs and shorter form credentials offered by the Faculty, including:

-1. the strategic aspects of proposals involving new and major program initiatives or suites of shorter form credential modules, before more detailed academic aspects of the proposals are developed and referred through the approval process;
+1. the strategic aspects of proposals involving new or major program initiatives or suites of shorter form credential modules, before more detailed academic aspects of the proposals are developed and referred through the approval process;

-2. scheduled review of programs and shorter form credentials, including offshore program offerings and arrangements with third party providers (both onshore and offshore institutions).
+2. the scheduled review of programs and shorter form credentials, including offshore program offerings and arrangements with third party providers (both onshore and offshore institutions).

 Refer to the Roles and Responsibilities of Executive Deans Policy for more information.